 Appalachian’s commitment to building and sustaining a diverse and inclusive environment begins with the recruitment of students, faculty and staff who represent and/or support every race, ethnicity, sexual orientation, gender identity, age, ability, religion or spirituality, nationality and socioeconomic status.

-Below are links that offer insights into the admissions and hiring processes, and provide resources for underrepresented persons interested in attending or working at Appalachian.
+Below are links that offer insights into the admissions processes and provide resources for underrepresented persons interested in attending Appalachian.

 - Admissions presentations and campus tours are offered in Spanish, upon request